SeventeenthEarth/sudal/docs/protocol.md

-# API Interfaces Documentation
+# API Protocol Documentation

-This document provides a comprehensive overview of the API interfaces available in the Sudal application.
+This document provides a comprehensive overview of the API protocols available in the Sudal application.
 The application supports both REST API and gRPC interfaces.

+## Protocol Layer Structure

+The protocol layer in the clean architecture is responsible for handling external communication.
+Each feature's protocol layer typically contains:

+- **grpc_manager.go**: Handles gRPC protocol communication
+- **rest_handler.go**: Handles REST API endpoints (may not exist for features that don't use REST)

 ## REST API Endpoints